 First up, set up your host profile.
 Add a profile photo, cover photo, and pick a unique user name that will become your Crowdcast URL.
 From here, your participants can follow you and get notified about your live events.

-Next, check out this 6-minute video from one of our support team members, Cian.
+Next, get started with this video from one of our support team members, Cian.
 It dives into how to create an event and some of the features available.
 He also shows you how your registration page will look before the event and how to enter the green room and go live.

 We recommend practicing with a test event before your first event.
 Please note, test hours count towards your hours’ usage, but green room hours do not.

 So, you’ve set up your first event 🎉 Now what?
-Click this link here to rock your first Crowdcast event 🎸
+Click here to rock your first Crowdcast event 🎸

 Invite up guests and share your screen with the click of a button

 Inviting people on screen is super simple.
-If you have a panelist, colleague, a friend, or even your mom that you want to invite on screen, here’s how to do it.
-Here’s how many people can be on-screen simultaneously.
-And by inviting someone on screen, these are the additional controls they have.
+If you have a panelist, colleague, a friend, or even your mom that you want to invite on screen, here’s how to invite someone on screen.
+This is how many people can be on-screen simultaneously.
+And by inviting someone on screen, they'll have additional guest controls they have.

 Prepare your guests for a live stream by ensuring their internet connection and device can handle it by providing them with this guest checklist.
-We’d also recommend that you invite them into the green room then test their setup using this link.
+We’d also recommend that you invite them into the green room then test their setup.
 Check out the advanced tests on that page too!
 But make sure you and your guest close this tab before you go live, or you may experience a nasty echo 🙉

 Here are some more technical tips for your guests if you’re running into trouble.

 So, what about you?
 As the host, you can also share your screen and specific applications such as Keynote and PowerPoint.
 You also have a bunch of additional host controls to make your event as aesthetically pleasing as possible!
-If you’re struggling with screen share quality during your tests, check out this article.
+Here's an article for those struggling with screen share quality during your tests.

 Want to add a payment barrier to your events?
 Here’s how.